Idaho Foundations Site Information

 Class time: Students have four or five hours of class per day, with most days incorporating interactive learning or laboratories and no more than two hours of lecture.
 A limited number of learning experiences may be scheduled outside of normal class hours.
 Class delivery methods vary by block and within a block.
 All blocks are designed to have predominantly active learning approaches.
 Students are expected to come prepared to participate in class discussions.
 All courses have periodic assessments and a final examination.
 Block objectives and core content for which students will be held accountable on exams will be the same across all WWAMI sites.
 Exams will have the same questions and format and be administered in person.
 The timing of exams may vary slightly across Foundation sites.

-Block teaching (Fundamentals of Medical Science & Research and Infections & Immunity, etc.): In Summer 2023, the University of Idaho is planning in-person classes.
+Block teaching (Fundamentals of Medical Science & Research and Infections & Immunity, etc.): All WWAMI courses at the University of Idaho will be held in person.
 Your first two Blocks are Fundamentals of Medical Science & Research and Infections & Immunity.
 Both will have a weekly exam on Monday mornings and a cumulative final exam on the final Friday of the block.
-Participation in all blocks, including Fundamentals of Medical Science & Research, is expected to be in person.
-Participation in Anatomy & Embryology (A&E) and Foundation of Clinical Skills is expected to be in-person across all sites.
-Assessments, including multiple-choice question exams and anatomical pin tests, will be given in person at UI.
-Absences/alternatives will require Foundation Dean’s approval but will be available where appropriate.
+Participation in all blocks is expected.
+Participation in Anatomy & Embryology (A&E) and Foundation of Clinical Skills is required.
+All assessments are administered in person and will be in the form of either a multiple-choice question exam or anatomical pin tests.
+Absences/alternatives will require Foundation Dean’s approval.

 Foundations of Clinical Medicine (FCM) Course: Idaho